LEEYJ1021/structural-signal-irrelevance/docs/RESULTS_SUMMARY.md

 | Shopping (2) | 2,161 | 17 | +0.245 | .151 |
 | **Joint Wald test** | | | | **.023** |

-**Verdict [CONF]:** H1c's null is not perfectly homogeneous across ad-product categories, though no individual stratum is significant alone.
-This is the pre-specified result that, upon inspection, motivated RQ2a–RQ2c (root README §2, §6).
+**Verdict [CONF]:** the pre-specified result that, upon inspection, motivated RQ2a–RQ2c (root README §2, §6) and, one tier further downstream, M1–M3 (root README §16).

 ## 5. [EXPL] RQ2a — where does the heterogeneity concentrate? (continuous-share re-specification)